Guide number: Details

 Guide numbers are not affected by scene reflectance.
 Guide numbers are a function of the illuminance and duration of a flash (a property called luminous exposure that have lux⋅seconds as their units of measure) arriving at a scene as measured by an incident-light meter (pictured at right), not the amount leaving the scene.
+Whereas scene reflectance (the albedo of the objects being photographed) have no influence on the illuminance (lux value) arriving at any given scene, reflective surfaces along the path between a flash device and a scene, such as light-colored ceilings, do have an influence.
+Guide numbers are often calculated by manufacturers for optimum results in average indoor settings.

-This often seems counterintuitive to hobbyists who incorrectly assume that cameras' built-in reflected-light meters are a definitive measure of exposure.
-However, this principle underlies why using a camera with a through-the-lens meter to photograph a park bench surrounded by sunlit snow underexposes the image, making the bench appear nearly black and the snow as dark as grass and foliage.
-This is because reflected-light meters are calibrated for an average scene reflectance of 18 percent and can’t "know" when a scene has non-average reflectance.
-See also Gray card and Light meter.
+Cameras' built-in reflected-light meters are not a definitive measure of exposure.
+For example, using a camera with a through-the-lens meter to photograph a park bench surrounded by sunlit snow underexposes the image, making the bench appear nearly black and the snow as dark as grass and foliage.
+This is because reflected-light meters are calibrated for an average scene reflectance of 18% and do not give good results for scenes with non-average reflectance.
+A gray card and light meter can be used for better calibration.

 Guide number distances are always measured from the flash device to the subject; if the flash device is detached from the camera, the position of the camera is irrelevant.
 Furthermore, unless a flash device has an automatic zoom feature that follows the setting of a camera's zoom lens, guide numbers do not vary with the focal length of lenses.

-Note that manufacturers of flash devices may provide guide numbers ratings specified relative to ISO 200, which increases them by the square root of the difference, or a 41 percent increase relative to those given at ISO 100.
-See Effect of ISO sensitivity, below.
-When comparing or shopping for flash devices, it is important to ensure that the guide numbers are given in the same ISO sensitivity, are for the same coverage angle, and reduce to the same unit of distance (meters or feet).
-When these three variables have been normalized, guide numbers can serve as an relative measure of intrinsic illuminating energy rather than an inconstant metric for calculating exposures.
+When manufacturers of flash devices provide guide numbers ratings specified relative to ISO 200, this increases them by the square root of the difference, or a 41 percent increase relative to those given at ISO 100.

 Effect of power settings

 Most modern electronic flash devices have manually adjustable power settings.
-Moreover, virtually all modern on-camera flash devices that have manually adjustable power settings also provide either a built-in mechanical circular calculator (such as shown in the photo at the top of this article) or a digital display that automatically shows the effect power levels have on fstop and distance (guide number).
+Moreover, virtually all modern on-camera flash devices that have manually adjustable power settings also provide either a built-in mechanical circular calculator (such as shown in the photo at the top of this article) or a digital display that automatically shows the effect power levels have on f-stop and distance (guide number).

 Nevertheless, for those who want to master the math, guide numbers diminish from their full-power ratings as the square root of their fractional setting per the following formula: